This is a picture heavy post. So, not much reading involved..bonus!

 This is the actual picture taken during the session.
 Jerry Lee Lewis(on the left), Carl Perkins(with the guitar), Johnny Cash and Elvis Presley at the piano and Elvis’s girlfriend sitting on the piano.
 Most pictures have the girlfriend cropped out.

-The level of musicianship and vocals was outstanding.
+The level of musicianship and vocals were outstanding.
 It was 90 minutes(no breaks) of constant music each of the four had made and recorded over their careers.

 The fellow who played Carl Perkins in this show was one of the best guitar players I’ve witnessed in a very long time.